 Theology: pneumatologies of the South, critical ecclesiology, theological method and de/postcolonial theory, theology and Latinx culture, Transoccidental hermeneutics, Latin American (systematic) theology, global theology, social ethics

 Latinx Global Studies: Latin American studies, Transoccidental theory, transnational religion, hybrid cultures, decolonial theories and literatures, globalization, leadership (politics) of liberation

 Ministry and Spirituality: pastoral leadership, church planting, Latinx (millennial) mentorship, practical theology, women ministry studies, desert mothers/fathers spirituality, spiritualities of the South, political spirituality

-“I believe God has called me to be a provocateur, inciter, mobilizer, ally; one who inspires a generation of Spirit-driven transgressors to cross impenetrable canons established by the status quo to preserve inequality and oppression; a generation of future-building leaders who do not wait for the self-imagined lords of the world-system to give up their power and privilege but instead feel called by God to build a future rooted in the imagination of the Reign of God as a counter-narrative to the neoliberal world-system in place.”
+“I believe God has called me to be a provocateur, inciter, mobilizer, ally; one who inspires a generation of Spirit-driven transgressors to cross impenetrable canons established by the status quo to preserve inequality and oppression; a generation of future-building leaders who do not wait for the self-imagined lords of the world-system to give up their power and privilege but instead feel called by God to build a future rooted in the imagination of the reign of God as a counter-narrative to the neoliberal world-system in place.”

-He is a member of the Fraternidad Teológica Latinoamericana, the American Academy of Religion, and La Asociación para la Educación Teológica Hispana.
+An ordained minister with the American Baptist Churches USA, García-Johnson holds memberships in the Fraternidad Teológica Latinoamericana, the American Academy of Religion, and La Asociación para la Educación Teológica Hispana.

 Download Oscar García-Johnson’s CV.